• Share this on:

 The cosmetics industry uses avocado oil in personal care products as an active ingredient because of its properties.
 It is a rich source of vitamins A, D, E, C, as well as omega 3 fatty acids and oleic acid.
 Avocado oil has several applications in the cosmetic sector because of its moisturising and antioxidant properties.
 These include the ability of avocado oil to replenish dry skin, calm itchy skin, moisturise skin, protect skin from ultraviolet radiation, protect against skin damage and help to heal sore skin.

-Avocado oil is also used in hair care products because it gives shine, smoothness and softness, as well as being ideal for dry hair.
+Avocado oil is also used in haircare products because it gives shine, smoothness and softness, as well as being ideal for dry hair.
 Avocado oil is also used in massage oil because of its active ingredients.
-According to Blue Wave Consulting, the global avocado oil market was worth USD 587 million in 2018.
-It is forecast that the market will grow at a compound annual growth rate of 5.3% until 2025.
-The growing demand for natural personal care products is expected to boost the demand for avocado oil in the coming years.
+The global avocado oil market was valued at approximately US$ 610.5 million in 2024, and is projected to grow to US$ 886.0 million by 2033.
+This growth is supported by the rising interest of European brands in 'plant-powered' and 'farm-to-face' products, which avocado oil aligns with, particularly if it has organic production or sustainability certification.

 The food and beverage industry uses avocado oil because of its active ingredients, particularly its high oleic acid content.
 It is also used because it is high in fibre and potassium, is rich in texture and has a pleasant flavour.
 The food and beverage industry also uses avocado oil because it is considered to be a healthier alternative to other vegetable oils, such as olive oil.